JIEZHUZED/pyDMPC/README.md

 # pyDMPC

+**pyDMPC** is a framework developed to provide the user with flexibility and guidance for implementing distributed control approaches.
+You know best what you require for implementing your control approach but if you seek guidance, you may find it by examining the reference implementations.

 ### Overview
 Distributed model predictive control (DMPC) is a promising approach that avoids the construction of a complex model of the total system and thus facilitates modelling and supports the use of exact simulation models.